Dane-Dawson/HomeCare/README.md

 # HomeCare

-Concept -> Customizable tracker for home ownership and recommended routine maintenence
+Concept -> Customizable tracker for home ownership and recommended routine maintenence and (separate?) cleaning recommendations

 ---House details that may be worth tracking for reminders---